RneeJ/Domoticz-SmartStuff-P1/README.md

 <b>Known issues :</b>
   * Power : the P1 port on my ZIV (Enexis) meter doesn't deliver enough power for the dongle.
 An external 5 volts poweradapter is needed.
   * The dongle works well for the task but is slow in responding to setup and connecting etc
-  * strange things happen when the script is saved without chage, changing someting (a space) helps...
+  * strange things happen when the script is saved without change, changing someting (a space) helps...(?)